hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 ## Motivation

-Agents should behave consistently in automatically selecting credentials and proving presentations evincing semantic ambiguity.
+Agents should behave consistently in automatically selecting credentials and proving presentations.

 ## Tutorial

-The subsections below outline best practices for provers and verifiers.
+The subsections below introduce constructs and outline best practices for provers and verifiers.

 ### Presentation Requests and Non-Revocation Intervals

-This section prescribes best practices in formulating and interpreting non-revocation intervals on proof requests.
+This section prescribes norms and best practices in formulating and interpreting non-revocation intervals on proof requests.

-A non-revocation interval contains `"from"` and `"to"` (integer) EPOCH times.
-For historical reasons, any timestamp within this interval is technically acceptable in a non-revocation subproof.
-However, these semantics allow for ambiguity in cases where revocation occurs within the interval, and in cases where the ledger supports reinstatement.
-These best practices obviate this equivocation, fostering deterministic outcomes.

-#### Verifier Non-Revocation Interval Formulation

-The verifier MUST specify, as current [INDY-HIPE 11](https://github.com/hyperledger/indy-hipe/blob/master/text/0011-cred-revocation/README.md) notes, the same integer EPOCH time for both ends of the interval.
-In effect, where the presentation request specifies a non-revocation interval, the verifier MUST request a non-revocation instant.

-#### Prover Non-Revocation Interval Processing
+#### Semantics of Non-Revocation Interval Presence and Absence

-In querying the nodes for revocation status, given a revocation interval on a single instant (i.e., on `"from"` and `"to"` the same), the prover MUST query the ledger for all germane revocation updates from registry creation through that instant (i.e., from zero through `"to"` value): if the credential has been revoked prior to the instant, the revocation necessarily will appear in the aggregate delta.

-### Provers, Presentation Proposals, and Presentation Requests

-In fulfilment of the [RFC0037](../../features/0037-present-proof/README.md) Present Proof protocol, provers may initiate with a presentation proposal or verifiers may initiate with a presentation request.
-In the former case, the prover has both a presentation proposal and a presentation request; in the latter case, the prover has only a presentation request.

-#### With Presentation Proposal

-If prover initiated the protocol with a presentation proposal specifying a value (or predicate threshold) for an attribute, and the presentation request does not require a different value for it, then the prover MUST select a credential matching the presentation proposal, in addition to following the best practices below regarding the presentation request.

-#### Presentation Request

-The following subsections discuss non-revocation interval applicability and prover best practices for credential selection.
+The presence of a non-revocation interval applicable to a requested item (see [below](#non-revocation-interval-applicability-to-requested-items)) in a presentation request signifies that the verifier requires proof of non-revocation status of the credential providing that item.

+The absence of any non-revocation interval applicable to a requested item signifies that the verifier has no interest in its credential's non-revocation status.

-##### Non-Revocation Interval Applicability to Requested Items
+#### Non-Revocation Interval Applicability to Requested Items

-A non-revocation interval within a presentation request is **specifically applicable**, **generally applicable**, or **inapplicable** to a requested item (attribute or predicate).
+A **requested item** in a presentation request is an attribute or a predicate, proof of which the verifier requests presentation.
+A non-revocation interval within a presentation request is **specifically applicable**, **generally applicable**, or **inapplicable** to a requested item.

 Within a presentation request, a top-level non-revocation interval is **generally  applicable** to all requested items.
 A non-revocation interval defined particularly for  a requested item is **specifically applicable** to that requested attribute or predicate but **inapplicable** to all others.